alley-hen/online-store/README.md

 Since the files consist only of HTML, CSS, JS and some images, the entire "html" folder can be copied into a new root folder and opened in Chrome from there.

 ### Usage ###
+Basic site navigation is done through the navbar.
+Home : Tabs for Store/About/Register
+[Home tab view](